irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Build 1 (By [Razer125](https://steamcommunity.com/profiles/76561199376033342/)) - Crit Muscle https://pd2builder.netlify.app/?s=xkgF0100dg0-6gF00105g0001f0&p=1&a=0&t=4&d=5
 Stay below 25 total detection.
 A run and gun version of muscle.
 Focusing armor skills with muscle in general is not a great idea, since most of your survivability comes from your health, which should be imrpoved first.
 Weapons to use:
 Prefered combo: Vulcan Minigun and Bronco revolver with <25 total detection.
-Alterantively, you can rely on any other fast firing primary weapon with low damage class.
+Alterantively, you can rely on any other fast firing primary weapon with low damage class, bipod-less lmg's are prefered.
 Secondary Bronco is recommended due to it's ability to gain high concealment, but any reliable secondary that can deal with targets beyond 10 meters will do as well.

 -----